Knowledge Base Style Guide

 Description

-This section describes the symptoms, task or situation that would need a solution.
-At the moment, we believe the first 140 characters will be indexed for SEO.
+This section describes the symptoms, task, or situation that would need a solution.
+At the moment, we believe the first 140 characters will be indexed for search engine optimization (SEO).

 - Write for the issue encountered, not theoretical situations.
 Add unconfirmed situations as an additional note if necessary.